Ltran0325/STM32-UART-Communication/README.md

 ## Universal Asynchronous Reciever-Transmitter (UART):

 Unlike SPI which is a communication protocol, the UART is a physical circuit inside the STM32 microcontroller.
 UART allows for asynchronous communication between two devices using two wires.
-In this project, we cover UART via polling, interrupt, DMA, and DMA RTOS.
+In this project, we cover UART via polling, interrupt, and DMA.

 ![image](https://user-images.githubusercontent.com/62213019/114249000-214b1680-994e-11eb-86c1-71296ad0ecb9.png)